MarvisClause/Arkanoid-SDL2/README.md

 ## Contributing

-If you'd like to contribute to DGArk, please fork the repository and create a pull request.
+If you'd like to contribute to DGArk, please fork the repository (if it's open source) and create a pull request.
 We welcome your improvements and ideas!

 ## About

-DGArk is a classic arkanoid game designed for fun and entertainment.
+DGArk is a classic desktop arkanoid game designed for fun and entertainment.
 It's based on the timeless concept of breaking bricks and achieving the highest score.
 Enjoy the game, and feel free to share it with others.

 ## Acknowledgments